dcunited001/dcunited001.github.io/_drafts/from-the-parapets-of-alexandria.md

 # What Kind of 21st Century Do You Want?

 Ahead of us, lay some important decisions that will decide the fate of the world.
 Not just America or Europe or the Western world.
+Censorship and the free availability of information lay at the center of this.
 What we decide in these next five years and how we react to specific trends will determine the fate of the world.
 We must decide: what kind of 21st century do we want to live in?
 What kind of 21st century do we want our children and grandchildren to inherit?
 What will they think of us?